Skip to content

 Quilting a T-Shirt Quilt

-Leaving a quilt unfinished is like shaving only half your moustache.
-It’s like mixing up cookie dough and never baking the cookies.
-It’s like planting an apple tree and letting the apples fall to the ground unpicked.
-What a waste!
 If you’re going to spend the time and effort to construct an awesome quilt top, do yourself a huge favor and finish it so it can be used and enjoyed!
 This week I’m demonstrating how to baste and quilt a t-shirt quilt.
 (You can learn how to make the quilt top HERE.)
 Click HERE to watch the tutorial.
-I think you’ll find the finishing touchesRead More →
+I think you’ll find the finishing touches can be the best part of the entire process!